When a viral video revealed a dispenser that only offered soap to white people, commenters were quick to joke that the product was somehow racist.

 Doing that, he added, positions engineers as neutral or apolitical, obscuring their role in the complex sociotechnical systems they develop.

-“When you become aware of the problems related to diversity, equity and inclusion in engineering, it really becomes one’s responsibility to dismantle the systems that perpetuate these inequities,” he said.
+“When you become aware of the problems related to diversity, equity and inclusion in engineering, it really becomes one’s responsibility to dismantle the systems that perpetuates these inequities,” he said.